Vortebo/ss14docs/src/en/space-station-14/round-flow/proposals/conspiracy.md

 Level 2: Pranks
 - 50% of hallways must be covered in liquid
 - Everyone has all access
-- Switch/rename beacons
+- Rename beacons to the following: X, Y, and Z
 - Move [object] from [department A] to [department B]
-- Stockpile X number of [item]
-  - Different from level 1 goal bcuz
+- Repaint every door on ATS
 - ?

-Level 3: iunno
+Level 3: Crimes
+- Snip one HV cable each
+- Turn off all alarms on X air alarms
+- Fill freezer with frezon
+- Generated power under 50 kwh
+- Weld X crewmembers in the same closet, alive
 - Place four hamburgers in the vault
 - Team EVA outing!
 - ?

-Level 4: Sabotage
-- Snip one HV cable each

-Level 5: Interpersonal Violence
-- Weld crewmembers [person 1] - [person ?3?] in the same closet, alive
-  - Maybe not specific crew members cuz I can see RNG / round circumstances having the potential to make that arbitrarily difficult
-  - Space the closet?
-Though given how easily trapped crew members could bring down entire conspiracy if let go, followup probably doesn't need to be specified
-- Everybody eats one of the captain's organs

 ### Crew